 A decision was made in early July 2014 by the Finnish Safety and Chemical Agency ("TUKES") to grant modified and renewed exploration claims titled Kairamaat 2 and 3 that cover a surface area of 1,462 hectares at Mawson's Rajapalot gold project in northern Finland, that entitles Mawson to deep drill during winter conditions within Natura 2000 biodiversity areas.
 On May 21, 2015, the Northern Finland Administrative Court (the "Court") comprehensively rejected an initial appeal by the NGO group against the TUKES exploration permit decision.
 On June 18, 2015, the NGO appealed the Regional Administrative Court's decision to the Supreme Administrative Court.
-The Supreme Court process could take up to 12 months depending on how the court elects to deal with the appeal.
-The appeal will not stop Mawson advancing its exploration program.
-The Company will continue to work under an enforcement order of its existing permit conditions, which includes the right to drill with man-portable rigs to test the Palokas gold discovery.
+The appeal does not stop Mawson advancing its exploration program.
+The Company continues to work under an enforcement order of its existing permit conditions, which includes the right to drill with man-portable rigs to test the Palokas gold discovery.
+A decision from the Supreme Administrative Court is expected to be rendered shortly.